ChengtaiCao/Paper/README.md

 >>(61)Predicting the Next Location: A Recurrent Model with Spatial and Temporal Contexts
 >>(62)STELLAR: Spatial-Temporal Latent Ranking for Successive Point-of-Interest Recommendation
 >>(63)What to Do Next: Modeling User Behaviors by Time-LSTM
+>>(64)Contextual Sequence Modeling for Recommendation with Recurrent Neural Networks